SpanDB/SpanDB/README.md

 Note: The TopFS also has a cache.
 Please make sure the hugepages size is bigger than the cache size.

+## 3. Migrate RocksDB database to SpanDB

+It's straightforward to migrate the existing RocksDB database to SpanDB by specifying a "fast device".
+When opening a current RocksDB database with SpanDB, it will automatically migrate the top-level data (as much as possible) to the "fast device".

-## 3. Papers
+## 4. Papers

 Hao Chen, Chaoyi Ruan, Cheng Li, Xiaosong Ma, Yinlong Xu. *SpanDB: A Fast, Cost-Effective LSM-tree Based KV Store on Hybrid Storage*.
-In Proceedings of FAST'21: 19th USENIX Conference on File and Storage Technologies (FAST'2021).
+In Proceedings of FAST'21: 19th USENIX Conference on File and Storage Technologies (FAST'2021). [[Paper](https://www.usenix.org/conference/fast21/presentation/chen-hao)]